oracle-livelabs/sprints/data-management/sprint-ogg-emp-remove-add-target/sprint-ogg-emp-remove-add-target.md

 1. Ensure that the plug-in has already been imported to the Enterprise Manager Cloud Control and deployed to the management agent.

-2.Follow the steps in this video on how to discover (add) Oracle GoldenGate Classic and Microservices instances in the UI: [Discover Oracle GoldenGate Classic and Microservices instances](youtube:KAfmbzGDe9E).
+2. Follow the steps in this video on how to discover (add) Oracle GoldenGate Classic and Microservices instances in the UI: [Discover Oracle GoldenGate Classic and Microservices instances](youtube:KAfmbzGDe9E).

 See **Learn More**.